akpw/efst/README.md

     CipherText Entry registered: MySecrets
 ```

-A single simple command did quite a few things.
-A backend directory for storing the encrypted files was created, an EncFS config/key file was generated, default values were figured out and finally the password was collected from input, set, and stored in OS-specific system keyring service.
+A single ```efsm create``` command there did quite a few things.
+A backend directory for storing the encrypted files was created, an EncFS config/key file was generated, default values were figured out and finally the password was collected, set, and safely stored in OS-specific system keyring service.
 To review all of these in detail, let's take a look at the relevant EFST config entry:
 ```
     $ efsm show -en MyS
     Entry name: MySecrets